 Let’s dive into how it works.
 Once we get through the steps, keep reading because there are some important things to keep in mind with this technique.

-- Start a fresh document or make sure all other elements are locked (we’ll talk about why it should be fresh and new later).
+1. Start a fresh document or make sure all other elements are locked (we’ll talk about why it should be fresh and new later).
+You can find the lock button within the element’s settings

-- Select all of the letters and group them.
-Once they’re grouped, you can resize them together without messing up your curving.
+Select all of the letters and group them.
+Once they’re grouped, you can resize your Canva text together without messing up your curving.

 Things to Keep in Mind Curving Text with Canva